jeanruggiero/lighthouse/README.md

 #### `assert(condition)`

 Pass a conditional statement to `assert` to indicate the intended behavior of your functions.
 If the condition fails, that will cause the test to fail.
 It will print an assertion error message to the console.
+An assert failure will terminate execution of the test function that caused it.

 #### `void print_testing_summary(void)`